Sovereignty Is Of The Individual

 ✅ 2.
 Objective Definition Of Sovereignty

-Sovereignty is the inherent authority, derived from capacity, of a rational being to govern their life, exercise their judgment, and act according to their values, limited only by the equal sovereignty of others.
+Sovereignty is the personal jurisdiction of a rational being to direct their life, exercise their judgment, and act according to their values, limited only by the equal sovereignty of others.

 This means: